kitplummer/cliban/README.md

 # cliban

-Personal kanban in the terminal.
+Personal kanban in the terminal/CLI.

 refactor of https://github.com/kitplummer/clikan in Rust for portability

 There has been a little chatter about 'personal' kanban on the tubes lately.
-I don't know about the need to hype it as personal, but if you're looking to get your head wrapped around stuff needing to get done - then kanban is a healthy tool.  clikan is a super simple command-line utility for tracking tasks following the Japanese Kanban (boarding) style.  clikan's core intent is to be easy to use, and to maintain simplicity.
+I don't know about the need to hype it as personal, but if you're looking to get your head wrapped around stuff needing to get done - then kanban is a healthy tool.  cliban is a super simple command-line utility for tracking tasks following the Japanese Kanban (boarding) style.  cliban's core intent is to be easy to use, and to maintain simplicity.

 ![icon](docs/icon-256x256.png)